How To Balance Running and Parenting: 13 Real-Life Tips That Actually Work

-While everything seems to change when you become a parent, however, with a little imagination and planning, running can remain a part of your life even when your children are very young.
+While everything seems to change when you become a parent, with a bit of imagination and planning, running can remain a part of your life even when your children are very young.

-In this article, I will share some of the ways I was able to keep covering the miles when my children were young.
+Today, I’m sharing some ways I managed to keep covering the miles when my children were young.

 Everyone has their own particular circumstances, of course, so every suggestion will not work for every person, but if you have decided running is important to you, these ideas may help you discover ways to fit running into your life.